Richardinho/blog-posts/kara-erickson-review.md

 ERROR
 Error: Cannot find control with name: 'address'
 ```
-This is because the `address` FormGroup does not exist.
-We need to create it within AddressComponent.
+This is because the `address` `FormGroup` does not exist.
+We need to create it within `AddressComponent`.

 ```
   parent: FormGroupDirective;